hackclub/outernet/the-lab/pr_lightning.md

 ### Plan

-> What do you want  to have your lighting talk about?
+> What do you want  to have your lightning talk about?
 It can be about anything like art to why JSX is bad, as long it's appropriate.

 > What would the talk look like?
 Mention if you're going to have slides!!